WendyAnthony/100-days-of-code/Code-Projects-2020.md

 - learning to organize my forked github repositories by making new 'organizations' and 'transfering ownership' from my main repository (200+ forked repositories) to new forked-organizations

 **Thoughts:**
-- too bad github didn't build-in some way to simplify organization of repositories
+- too bad github didn't build-in some way to simplify organization of repositories, to make them easier to find than a search
 - I had originally set-up a repository for a list of my respositories, and 'pinned' to top of repository page

 **Links to code work:**